JB09/HA-Get-Soil-Temp/README.md

 The 6cm depth sensors use simplified names (e.g., "Soil Temperature Current") since this is the most commonly referenced depth for gardening and agriculture.

-Current temperature sensors include a 7-day daily forecast as extra state attributes (e.g., `forecast_2024-03-15: 52.3`).
+24-hour average temperature sensors include a 7-day daily forecast as extra state attributes (e.g., `forecast_2024-03-15: 52.3`).

 All temperatures are reported in Celsius.
 Home Assistant will automatically convert to Fahrenheit if your system is configured for imperial units.